Sealing Painted Furniture for a High Traffic Surface is key in maintaining the life of the piece. I’ve shared a few examples with products.

 Best Chalk Paint Sealer for a high traffic surface

-If you are wondering how to seal chalk paint, I’ve created a list of my three favorite products below.
+If you are wondering how to seal chalk paint, I’ve created a list of my three favorite products below for the best way to seal chalk paint for high traffic use.

 Minwax Polycrylic

-I love this product because it’s water based, doesn’t yellow over time like polyurethanes, and it comes in a matte finish!
-I use this sealer for practically all table tops, bathroom and kitchen surfaces.
+I love this product because it’s a water-based sealer, doesn’t yellow over time like polyurethanes, and it comes in a matte finish!
+I use this sealer for practically all table tops, bathrooms and kitchen surfaces including kitchen cabinets.
 It seals and protects against water very well.

 Of all three sealers I’ve listed, this one is my favorite mainly because it still gives that clear matte finish without yellowing over time.